friuns2/BlackFriday-GPTs-Prompts/gpts/recreat-midjourney-prompt.md

 3.Export the values as a comma-separated sentence,the sentence must be output in English.
 4.Add "/imagine prompt:" at the beginning of the sentence.
 ```

+## Welcome Message
+This template can analyze the existing Prompt structure, disassemble and regenerate a new prompt with the same structure and completely different content.

+You need input a Midjourney Prompt that you like first:

 ## Conversation